 Known For

-Kengo Kuma is known for his use of wood material.
+Kengo Kuma is known for his use of wood, which was also traditionally used in old Japanese buildings.
 In fact, Kuma used wood to construct the 2021 Olympic Stadium in Tokyo, something he refers to as a ‘living tree’.

-In addition to wood, Kuma favours working with “alternative” locally sourced materials such as bamboo, stone, vinyl, and ceramics.
-Kuma’s projects are deeply rooted in traditional Japanese building design; insisting on the spiritual rather than physical.
+In addition to wood, Kuma favors working with “alternative” locally sourced materials such as bamboo, stone, vinyl, and ceramics.
+His projects are deeply rooted in traditional architectural design in Japan, insisting on the spiritual rather than the physical.

-Fundamental to Kuma’s body of work is the use of light, which can be seen in his design Marseilles (2012) which features distinctive facades covered with semi-transparent glass panels.
+Fundamental to Kuma’s body of work is the use of light, evident in his design called Marseilles (2012), which features distinctive facades covered with semi-transparent glass panels.

 Sunny Hills Minami-Aoyama